 Malware comes in many forms and can have different characteristics and capabilities.
 Some of the most common types of malware include:

-1. Viruses: A virus is a type of malware that infects a host file or program and replicates itself when that file or program is executed.
+1. Viruses: A virus is a malware that infects a host file or program and replicates itself when that file or program is executed.
 Viruses can be spread through email attachments, infected websites, or shared files.

 2. Worms: A worm is a type of malware that can replicate itself and spread across networks and devices without user interaction.
 Worms can exploit vulnerabilities in software and operating systems to propagate.